-This Portfolio Preparation workshop series provides current Grade 7 or Grade 8 students planning to apply to high school Regional Arts Programs an opportunity to intentionally work towards the requirements of their portfolio, guided by an Ontario Certified Visual Arts Teacher.
-This online workshop allows flexibility for students to join in from wherever they are, from the comfort of their own creative space at home.
+The portfolio preparation and admissions process can feel intimidating and overwhelming.
+This Portfolio Preparation class provides current Grade 7 or Grade 8 students planning to apply to high school Regional Arts Programs an opportunity to work towards the requirements of their portfolio, guided by an Ontario Certified Visual Arts Teacher.
+In this workshop students will be able to focus their energy on creating their best work with regular check-in points with the instructor to ask questions and seek feedback.
+This fully online workshop allows flexibility for students to join in from wherever they are, from the comfort of their own creative space at home.
 Students that take this workshop are usually applying to:

 Mayfield Secondary School, Cawthra Park Secondary School, St. Thomas Aquinas Secondary School, Earl Haig Claude Watson, Etobicoke School of the Arts, Father John Redman, Wexford School of the Arts, Rosedale Heights School of the Arts